 (H) Any violation of the preceding procedures and prohibitions by the inmate shall be considered a violation of the inmate rules of conduct and may result in disciplinary action.
 Sanctions for such violations may include a restriction of the inmate's mail privileges for a specific period of time.
 Any mail restriction imposed must be only the minimum required to prevent future abuses of the mail privilege.

-(I) Except as provided in paragraph (E) of this rule, outgoing non-legal inmate letters may only be opened, read, copied, or withheld, and electronic mail may only be withheld when the warden or designee has a reasonable belief that the inmate's correspondence meets one of the criteria listed in paragraph (G) of this rule.
+(I) Except as provided in paragraph (E) of this rule, outgoing non-legal inmate letters may only be opened, read, copied, or withheld, and electronic mail may only be withheld when the managing officer or designee has a reasonable belief that the inmate's correspondence meets one of the criteria listed in paragraph (G) of this rule.
 In such cases the following procedures shall be followed:

-(1) The warden or designee shall make a request in writing to the director or designee stating the name and number of the inmate, the reasons for believing that the mail meets the criteria listed in paragraph (G) of this rule, and the time period for which permission to open, read, copy or withhold the inmate's mail is sought.
+(1) The managing officer or designee shall make a request in writing to the director or designee stating the name and number of the inmate, the reasons for believing that the mail meets the criteria listed in paragraph (G) of this rule, and the time period for which permission to open, read, copy or withhold the inmate's mail is sought.

 (2) The director or designee shall review the request.
 The director or designee may order further investigation before granting or denying such request.
 If approved, the director or designee shall document such approval, the name and number of the inmate and the time period for which such approval is granted.
-Approval of the director or designee to open, read, copy or withhold such mail shall extend only to the warden or designee.
+Approval of the director or designee to open, read, copy or withhold such mail shall extend only to the managing officer or designee.

 (5) In any case where the correspondence is determined to meet the criteria in paragraph (G) of this rule, and it would not hinder any ongoing investigation, the inmate shall receive written notice of the withholding of mail and or an appropriately issued conduct report.
 The notice or conduct report shall identify the correspondence by addressee, date or other description, and include an explanation as to why it is being withheld and/or a conduct report being issued.